-Broulee Moruya Giants AFL Club5
+Broulee Moruya Giants AFL Club

-- " The Club was established in 2014 and continues to attract new members. - " The Club fields two junior teams and a senior women's team - with a total membership of 113.
+- " The Club was established in 2014 and continues to attract new members. - " In 2018 the Club fielded three Junior teams, a Senior Women's team and Reserve Grade Men's team with a playing membership of 115-120.

-- " Training is hosted at Gundary as it is reportedly a central location for members.
-Home matches are currently played at Kyla District Sports Park in Tuross Head. - " Training is conducted two afternoons each week during the winter sporting season and AFL 9s play Wednesday evenings throughout summer.
+- " Training is hosted at Gundary and in 2018 home matches were played at Kyla District Sports Park in Tuross Head due to vandalism of the cricket pitch on Field 4. - " Training is conducted two afternoons each week during the winter sporting season and AFL 9s play Wednesday evenings throughout summer.